 - A. Participant rights, per DSHS/DDA Policy 5.06 - B. Grievance procedures: The Contractor will have written grievance procedures approved by the County that: - 1.
-Are explained to participants and others in accordance with DDA Policy 5.02, Necessary Supplemental Accommodation; - 2.
-Negotiate conflicts. - 3.
-Ensure advocates are welcome and participants are encouraged to bring advocates to help negotiate. - 4.
+Is explained to participants and others in accordance with DDA Policy 5.02, Necessary Supplemental Accommodation; - 2.
+Negotiates conflicts. - 3.
+Advocates are available and participants are encouraged to bring advocates to help negotiate. - 4.
 Provides a mediation process using someone who is unaffected by the outcome if conflicts remain unresolved (a DDA Case Resource Manager may be included as an alternative option). - 5.
-Prohibit retaliation for using the grievance process. - 6.
-Include a process for tracking and reporting grievances. - C. Services and supports that may be expected from the program including type and amount of support.
+Prohibits retaliation for using the grievance process. - 6.
+Includes a process for tracking and reporting grievances. - C. Services and supports that may be expected from the program including type and amount of support.